Sarbjit Cheema

-Sarbjit Singh Cheema (Punjabi: ਸਰਭਜੀਤ ਸਿੰਘ ਚੀਮਾ) is an Indian-Canadian actor and singer who sings in the Punjabi language.
+Sarbjit Singh Cheema is an Indian-Canadian singer and actor who associated with Punjabi language music and films.
+He made his singing debut with the album Yaar Nachde and He started his film career with Pind Di Kurhi.

 Early life

 Sarbjit Singh Cheema was born in the Jalandhar district of Punjab, India into a Punjabi Jatt-Sikh family of Cheema clan.
 He moved to Canada in 1989.

 Career

 Cheema's most successful album was "Chandigarh Shaher Di Kuddi".
 He has performed in the rock genre with Boliyan and Gidha Beats.
-His smash hit Punjabi song Rangla Punjab, from his album Mela Vekhdiye Mutiyare, was released in 1996.
-His hits are Billo teri tor vekh ke, Dhol Vajda, Rang rara riri rara, Bhangra, Nacho-Nacho, Khatta Doria, Chandigarh Shehar di kudi, Boliyan.
+His Punjabi song Rangla Punjab, from his album Mela Vekhdiye Mutiyare, was released in 1996.
 Many times his albums' music was produced by musician Sukhpal Sukh and Atul Sharma.
 Now he is working with musician Aman Hayer.
 He has sung many Boliyan in his albums.
-Cheema Has 2 Religious albums.
+Cheema Has two religious albums.
 He has 12 studio albums.
-His New Album "Indian Sardari" Is Due To Release in October 2016, Music Composed By Tigerstyle, Rupin Kahlon & Tru-Skool And On MovieBox (UK) & T-Series (India).
+His new album "Indian Sardari" Is due to release in October 2016.